-We usually have self raising flour in the pantry but now that I have found this easy scone recipe I always make sure that I have some cream and lemonade in the house too!
+We usually have self raising flour in the pantry, now I’ll make sure that I have some cream and lemonade available too!

 Since posting this recipe I have had many comments about how wet and sticky the dough is for this recipe.
 So I thought that I would post a tip that I have learnt after making these many times.